sniku/Pawel.README/README.md

 ## My availability:

 - Very few things are more important to me than talking to you when you want to talk.
 Send me a message and let's talk.
 - Need clarification on something?
 Heard a gossip?
-Come by my desk, send me an email or slack me.
+Come by my desk, send me an email, or slack me.
 We don't need to wait for our scheduled 1:1.
 Let's talk.
-- I appreciate a few things as much as getting your feedback.
-Tell me what I'm doing wrong and we all can benefit from it.
+- I appreciate few things as much as getting your feedback.
+Tell me what I'm doing wrong, and we all can benefit from it.

 ------------------------------------------------------------------------------------------------